 Ads on Craigslist

-To begin locating other investors right away, jump over to craigslist and do a quick search for ads placed by real estate investors looking for or selling properties.
+Jump over to craigslist and do a quick search for ads placed by real estate investors looking for or selling properties.
 You’ll want to search for such keywords as “house wanted”, “cash for houses”, “will buy your house”, “rent to own” etc.

 Section 8 Listings